Ribeye and Roasted Garlic Pan Sauce

 Not included in your delivery

-Adjust rack to middle position and preheat oven to 400 degrees.
+Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry all produce.
 Dice potatoes into ½-inch pieces.
 Thinly slice chives.
-Trim off and discard bottom 2 inches of asparagus.
-Place whole garlic cloves in the center of a 6-by-6-inch piece of aluminum foil; drizzle with olive oil and season with salt and pepper.
-Tightly seal into a packet.
+Place garlic cloves in the center of a small piece of foil; drizzle with olive oil and season with salt and pepper.
+Cinch into a packet.

-Place foil packet with garlic on a baking sheet.
-Roast on middle rack for 15 minutes.
-After 15 minutes, add asparagus to baking sheet.
-Toss with a large drizzle of olive oil, salt, and pepper.
-Return to oven and roast until garlic has softened and asparagus is browned and tender, about 10 minutes.
+Place garlic foil packet on a baking sheet.
+Roast on top rack for 10 minutes.
+After 10 minutes, carefully add green beans to sheet; toss with a large drizzle of olive oil, salt, and pepper.
+Return to oven until garlic has softened and green beans are browned and tender, 12-15 minutes.

 While garlic roasts, place potatoes in a large pot with enough salted water to cover by 2 inches.
-Boil until tender when pierced with a fork, about 15 minutes.
-Reserve ½ cup cooking water, then drain.
-Return potatoes to pot; mash until smooth.
-Stir in sour cream, salt, and pepper.
-Add reserved cooking water, a splash at a time, until smooth.
-Keep covered.
+Boil until tender when pierced with a fork, 15-20 minutes.
+Reserve 1 cup potato cooking liquid, then drain and return potatoes to pot.
+Mash until smooth, then stir in sour cream, salt, and pepper.
+If needed, add reserved potato cooking liquid a splash at a time until potatoes are creamy.
+Keep covered until ready to serve.

-While asparagus roasts, pat steak very dry with paper towels; season with salt and pepper.
+While green beans roast, pat steak very dry with paper towels; season with salt and pepper.
 Heat a drizzle of oil in a large pan over medium-high heat.
-Once oil is hot, add steak and cook to desired doneness, 2-4 minutes per side, depending on thickness of meat.
-(TIP: If steak has a layer of fat at the top, use tongs to flip meat and sear until fat is rendered and crispy.)
+Once oil is hot, add steak and cook to desired doneness, 3-6 minutes per side, depending on thickness of meat.
+(TIP: If steak has a layer of fat on one side, use tongs to flip meat and sear until fat is rendered and crispy.)
 Turn off heat; transfer to a cutting board to rest.
 Wipe out pan.

-Once garlic is soft, transfer to a cutting board and mash with a fork.
-Melt 1 TBSP butter in pan used to cook steak.
-Add garlic (start with half and add more to taste) and cook for 1 minute.
-Add demi-glace and ⅓ cup water.
+Once garlic is done, transfer to a cutting board and mash with a fork.
+Melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for steak.
+Add mashed garlic (start with half and add more if desired); cook for 30-60 seconds.
+Add demi-glace and ¼ cup water (⅓ cup for 4).
 Simmer until slightly thickened, 1-2 minutes.
 Turn off heat.
-Stir in another 1 TBSP butter and any resting juices from steak.
+Stir in another 1 TBSP butter (2 TBSP for 4) and any resting juices from steak.
 Season with salt and pepper.

 Slice steak against the grain.
 Stir half the chives into potatoes.
-Divide potatoes, asparagus, and steak between plates.
+Divide potatoes, green beans, and steak between plates.
 Top steak and potatoes with sauce.
 Garnish with remaining chives.